-As we’ve seen already, we don’t have to write every test possible, since not every test is going to help us in the future, and may even cause us some problems.
+As we’ve seen already, we don’t have to write every unit test possible, since not every unit test is going to help us in the future, and may even cause us some problems.

 Here’s an actual example I encountered.
-I’ll go through the analysis I do.
+I’ll go through the analysis.

-The analysis starts with the smell: Everything that has to do with UI usually raises a red flag.
-Apart from technical difficulties to check, and maintainability issues, it’s checking a warning message.
+The analysis starts with noticing the UI smell: Everything that has to do with UI usually raises a red flag.
+Apart from technical difficulties to check, and maintainability issues, our unit tests are going to check a warning message.
 Checking messages smells funny.

-So we need to write tests.
-There were 3 conditions where the dialog needed to be presented and 2 in which it shouldn’t.
+So we need to write unit tests.
+There were three conditions where the dialog needed to be presented and two in which it shouldn’t.
 Are we going for the full code coverage?

-Are all five tests equal?
-The first 3 are important, and the bugs that they will uncover in case they break in the future are important to know about.
+The first three unit tests are important, and the bugs that they will uncover in case they break in the future are important to know about.

-The other two though, is where things get interesting.
+The other two unit tests though, is where things get interesting.

-Those two are not important, based on the PO’s description.
-I’m not sure if there’s an agreement between the developers and the PO about writing those 2 tests.
+Those two unit tests are not important, based on the product owner’s description.
+I’m not sure if there’s an agreement between the developers and the product owner about writing those two unit tests.
 Usually, unit tests do not come up in requirement discussions.
-These tests are stricter than what the PO’s requirement.
+These unit tests are stricter than what the product owner’s requirement.

 Let’s take a trip to the future.
-If there’s a bug somewhere down the line, the test will break.
+If there’s a bug somewhere down the line, the unit test will break.
 The bug it will uncover is that the dialog is presented despite some condition.
 This is a low impact bug – the system can and should continue to work as usual.
 Again, as per the requirement.

-The cost of that not-so-important test, is not just of writing it.
+The cost of that not-so-important unit test, is not just of writing it.
 It’s not just the fix (which will take longer).
-It’s holding the line for the entire team until the problem is fixed.
+It’s also possibly blocking the entire team until the problem is fixed.

 I’m a completionist.